 Of course, LinkedIn has not been immune to the content wave that has swept the marketing world over the past few years.
 As audiences are becoming increasingly immune to regular ads, the importance of high-quality content that engages visitors rather than promotes your company has continued to rise.

-For marketers, LinkedIn Pulse presents a remarkable opportunity.
-Especially if you already engage in content marketing on your website, publishing some of your content on Pulse instead enables you to reach your audience while they’re in the mindset to read this type of content.
+For marketers, this presents a remarkable opportunity to engage in content marketing on your website and re-publish that material on LinkedIn.
+This enables you to reach multiple audiences and engage your LinkedIn network while they’re in the mindset to read this type of material.
 Tagging it with phrases appropriate to your industry automatically matches it to members of your target audience, who will discover your content, read it, and begin to consider you a thought leader.

-Thanks to this natural progression and ease of linking content to your audience, LinkedIn Pulse has become the single most effective native content publishing platform to date.
+Thanks to this natural progression and ease of linking content to your audience, LinkedIn has become an effective native content publishing platform.